damianlujep/Hotel_Booking_System/README.md

 **This project does not include photos or hotels information**.

 ### Functionalities and characteristics:
-- Remote relational database in MySQL
+- Remote relational database in MySQL originally allocated in AWS, and then migrated to a private server
 - Validation of registration and login forms for members
 - `Passay` for password's strength validation during registration
 - `Error messages` for inputs read from `ValidationMessages.properties`